crash0verride11/DarkLight-qBittorent-WebUI/README.md

 Basically I wanted to refresh my CSS / SASS skills by creating a dark mode for qBittorrent.
 The only other version of the standard UI I've seen is not toggle-albe.
 I also primarily see versions that change colors but leave all the icons as is (not ideal for dark mode).
 I've managed to keep changes primarily to the CSS files, though minor changes have been made to a few of the JSs and the index.

 # Notes
 **Updates Dec 2021 / Firefox Compatability** I've recently made a large update to the method for image replacement, that will have reduced compatibility for image toggling, but has greatly reduced the amount of code altered outside the CSS files.
 The plus side, the images will fall back to the normal icons.
-Modern browsers (test working correctly in safari, chrome, edge, and opera, issues in firefox) should support the image replacement, but no guarantees for older OSs / browsers.
+Modern browsers should support the image replacement (I've tested working correctly in safari, chrome, edge, and opera, issues in firefox), but no guarantees for older OSs / browsers.
 I previously replaced every single image tag to make image toggling work, now I replaced zero.
 Firefox prioritizes the static src image defined in the HTML over the dynamic image defined in CSS.
-I may attempt some fixes for firefox, but otherwise see the "Wide Compatibility (Div)" branch that I will not be actively maintaining.
+I've attempted some fixes for firefox, but I haven't tested extensively and if you use a plugin the masks your browser type, the fixes will fail.

 **Older Versions of qBittorrent:** I am priritizing latest releases of qBittorent.
 With the recent rebuild of project, this may work with more older qbit versions in the future, but will definitely break with every mootools update.
 See the legacy branch for an older version of this project and maybe you'll get lucky.